 Prospectus: 01392 205 232 or request one here.

 What you need to know

 Easy to get into?
 Should be - keen on widening participation.

 Foundation Degrees: Aircraft engineering; aviation operations management; coaching and fitness; creative digital video; early years; engineering; fine art; graphic communication; health and social care studies; journalism and practical media; leadership and management in the air travel industry; performance production; photography and digital arts; public services; sports therapy; and television production.

 Vital statistics: Large tertiary college organised into three areas: the 'sixth', vocational education and training, and access and community education.
 At HE level, HND/HNC courses, foundation degrees and a full degree in business management.
 HE courses are validated by Universities of Exeter, Plymouth, Kingston and UCP Marjon.

-Added value: Building programme gives students the chance to experience state of the art technology and facilities including top class learning resource centres, a purpose built drama theatre and specialist vocational skills centres, such as the construction, motor vehicle and hospitality hair and beauty centres.
-Close working relationships with the University of Plymouth and the University of Exeter, and membership of the Faculty of Partner Colleges at the University of Plymouth.
+Added value: Building programme gives students the chance to experience state-of-the-art technology and facilities, including top class learning resource centres, a purpose built drama theatre and specialist vocational skills centres, such as the construction, motor vehicle and hospitality, hair and beauty centres.
+Close working relationships with the University of Plymouth and the University of Exeter and membership of the Faculty of Partner Colleges at the University of Plymouth.